ZeldOcarina/nu-dentistry/dental-financing.md

     they have doesn’t cover the total cost.
 Our Houston office is flexible because we believe that everyone should have access to amazing dental care, no matter their financial situation.
-If you have any questions or concerns about our payment programs, don’t hesitate to contact us at (832) 916-4144.
+If you have any questions or concerns about our payment programs, don’t hesitate to contact us at <a href='tel:+8329164144' title='Click to Call Us'>(832) 916-4144</a>.
 We’re always happy to discuss your financial options and make things that little bit easier for you.
   lists: []
 - template: cta-1
   block: cta-1